 I hike this portion of the trail in two days.
 I met a dozen deer, three snakes, several owls and even some cows, as the path goes through a field at a certain point.
 The Rideau Trail continued to be steep, I even slipped on a wet rock down a promontory, but as the temperature is now cooler, there is no more mosquito nor deer fly.
 I’m starting to understand why fall is the best season to enjoy the Rideau Trail.

 After several kilometres, I came back to the Cataraqui Trail.
 From this point, the Rideau Trail follows it for 7 kilometres.
-Seven kilometers in a straight line, without climb or descent.
+Seven kilometres in a straight line, without any climb or descent.
 Not as exciting as the previous kilometres, but at this point, it felt good to rest my legs a little with a more moderate walk.

 I hiked these 7 kilometres on the Cataraqui Trail before deciding to stop there for this time.
-I am now 70 kilometres from Kingston.
+I am now 70 kilometres away from Kingston.
 70 kilometres!
 It seems to me a little, and a lot at the same time.
 I do not know if I will be able to go all the way before the end of the year, but I intend to keep trying!

 My journey on the Rideau Trail: